ThemeFuse/Unyson-Documentation/extension/contentdemoinstall/index.rst

 	<br><br>

-**Demo Install** is the process of making an archive of the currently active theme, packed with all of its settings (database plus uploads directory).
+**Content Demo Install** is the process of making an archive of the currently active theme, packed with all of its settings (database plus uploads directory).
 These settings are stored in the ``auto-install`` directory under the theme parent directory.